No items found.

 From the developmental edit to a final review

-We’ll guide you step-by-step with killer logic through the wonderful process of drilling down from structural development through to line-by-line style so that you become your own best editor for a lifetime of happy writing.
+We guide you through the full editing process down to line-by-line style — so that you become your own best editor.

 a children's book editor with another book editor